Critters 2: The Main Course: Production

+Mick Garris to write and direct The Fly II and wrote multiple drafts of the film, but after losing patience with the production Garris left and joined Critters 2 due to liking the script and New Line Cinema offering him creative input.

 Garris got the chance to direct after having worked for Steven Spielberg on the television series Amazing Stories as a screenwriter.
 Garris initially turned down the offer to direct, but later accepted, citing that he was a big fan of the first movie and wanted to make the sequel a more scary film than the first.
 The Chiodo Brothers, who served as special effects artists on the first film, returned to create the titular creatures, creating over 50 puppets for the film.

 The film was shot in Valencia, Santa Clarita, a part of the Los Angeles metropolitan area.

 Release

 The film was released theatrically in the United States by New Line Cinema in April 1988.
 It grossed $3.8 million at the box office and was the last film in the series to be released theatrically.

 The film was released on VHS and laserdisc by New Line Home Video later the same year.
 In 2003, New Line Home Entertainment released the film on DVD.
 The film was re-released in a set containing all four Critters films on DVD by Warner Bros. in 2010.

 Scream Factory, a subsidiary of Shout!
 Factory, released the four films as part of "The Critters Collection" on Blu-ray.
 The set was released on November 27, 2018.